jpikl/cfxnes/README.md

 </html>
 ```

-The `cfxnes.min.js` file can be obtained from http://cfxnes.herokuapp.com/scripts/cfxnes.min.js
+The `cfxnes.js` can be build with `npm run lib` command.
-or it can be build using `gulp lib` command.
-The output is generated to the `dist/lib` directory.
+The file is generated to the `dist/lib` directory.